-Chinatown Bangkok, often called Yaowarat, is a very colourful and vibrant cultural district of the city with the bright neon signs, gold shops in full activity, typical Chinese houses, and famous street food stalls all together giving the visitor a delightful and indeed a very sensory experience.
-Morning markets full of different herbs and spices, night streets opening with the Michelin stars recognition of seafood, dim sum, and Thai-Chinese desserts are just a few lanes, but they all have something new and interesting to offer.
-Chinatown, regardless of whether you are after food, culture, or shopping, is the powerhouse of Bangkok's diverse history in its most active state.
-Following this guide, you will be able to perfectly walk your way through the Yaowarat district and enjoy the finest sights, activities, and flavours like an expert.
+Chinatown Bangkok, often called Yaowarat, is a very colourful and vibrant cultural district of the city.
+With the bright neon signs, gold shops in full activity, historic Chinese shophouses, and famous street food stalls all together giving the visitor a delightful and sensory experience.
+Morning markets fill with different herbs and spices, and night streets open with the Michelin Guide–listed street food vendors.
+They are just a few lanes, but they all have something new and interesting to offer.

 Fun Fact: The decorative entrance arch, Chinatown Gate (also known as Odeon Gate), marks the official threshold of “Chinatown” and is one of the most photographed landmarks in Yaowarat, glowing brightly especially during festive nights.